 Check out some additional Salesforce security resources here:

-To get more tips on navigating through COVID-19, view our Leading Through Change series, where you’ll find thought leadership, tips, and resources to help business leaders manage through crisis.
+To get more tips on navigating through COVID-19, check out our Leading Through Change series, where you’ll find thought leadership, tips, and resources to help business leaders manage through crisis.